Protic ionic liquid: Properties

-Because the proton transfer reaction is reversible, the equilibrium between reactants and products can shift depending on the conditions.
-This has a significant impact on the properties of protic ionic liquids since some neutral acid and base species are generally present in the solution.
+Because the proton transfer reaction is reversible, the equilibrium between reactants and ionic products can shift depending on the conditions.
+This equilibration significantly impact the properties of protic ionic liquids since some neutral acid and base species are generally present in the solution.

-One notable affect is that many protic ionic liquids have non-negligible vapor pressure.
-Ionic liquids have often been touted for their low vapor pressures, but for protic ionic liquids vaporization may need to be taken into account.
-As a result of this higher vapor pressure, some protic ionic liquids are distillable, which means they boil at a temperature lower than their decomposition point.
+Many protic ionic liquids have non-negligible vapor pressure, even though traditional ionic liquids are often touted for their low vapor pressures.
+Some protic ionic liquids are distillable.
 Additionally, during distillation protic ionic liquids exhibit what appears to be a reactive azeotrope.
 In other words, initially only the acid or base is vaporized, but at a specific composition both the acid and base start to vaporize and the composition of the vapor and liquid is the same.
 This composition depends on the anion and cation and contains more acid than base.
 However, when mixed with water the vaporization behavior is different and an azeotrope no longer occurs at that same composition.

 The density of a protic ionic liquid mixture also appears to be higher for the composition at which the azeotrope forms.
 That is, if some excess of the acid is present in the mixture the density increases.